-The Organization occupies office space under non-cancelable, operating lease agreements with expiration dates through fiscal year 2018.
+The Organization occupies office space under non-cancelable, operating lease agreements with expiration dates through fiscal year 2021.
 The Organization is also liable for certain real estate tax increases and operating cost adjustments under the office lease terms.
 The minimum annual operating non-cancelable lease commitments on property for the Organization are as follows:

-Rent, common area and property tax expense for the year ended June 30, 2017 was \$71,884.
+Rent, common area and property tax expense for the year ended June 30, 2018 was \$84,550.

-The Organization also leases equipment for use within their office locations with expiration dates through 2018.
+The Organization also leases equipment for use within their office locations.
+The Organization's current lease agreement goes through January 2021.
 Future minimum lease payments are as follows:

-(4) Commitments and Contingencies
+(4) Commitments and Contingencies - continued